 The temple is open daily 8AM to 6PM.
 Tickets cost 50 Baht per person.

-Grand Palace and Watt Prakeaw
+Go to the Grand Palace and Wat Prakeaw

-The spiritual center of the Thai Kingdom with famous Emerald Buddha clothed in pure gold, the temple Watt Prakeaw is situated in the Grand Palace which was built in 1782.
+The spiritual center of the Thai Kingdom with famous Emerald Buddha clothed in pure gold, the temple Wat Prakeaw is situated in the Grand Palace which was built in 1782.
 For more than 150 years it was the seat of the Thai King.

-In a country that boasts with more than 40,000 temples, the Watt Prakeaw is high on the list of the most important ones.
+In a country that boasts with more than 40,000 temples, the Wat Prakeaw is high on the list of the most important ones.
 The statue of the Emerald Buddha is housed in the main building of the temple known as Ubosoth.
 On the other hand, the Grand Palace commands awe attention to the intricate and delicate work of generations of Thai craftsmen who created this amazing complex worthy of kings and other dignitaries.

 The Grand Palace is open daily 8:30AM to 3:30PM.
 Tickets cost 500 Baht per person.

-Giant Swing at Wat Suthat
+Take a photo of the Giant Swing at Wat Suthat